 Who are the greatest and most famous mathematicians ever lived?
 Well, its answer is not easy as mathematics was known to humanity since the prehistoric times, long before the birth of Christ.

 The role of mathematics in our lives is immense.
-Math made it possible to transmit the electricity over thousands of kilometers, helped explore the concept of DNA, gave rise to computers, and it is essential in our quest to better understand the universe.
+Math made it possible to transmit the electricity over thousands of kilometers, helped explore the concept of DNA, gave rise to computers, and it is essential in our quest to understand the universe in more depth.

 Like most things, the mathematics we know today didn’t just randomly came into existence.
 It takes decades for mathematicians to formulate a new, groundbreaking theorem and equation.
 So who are these mathematicians?
 Let’s find out.